insaneNic/rotation/README.md

 - Is there an identity element in the set of cards with respect to our multiplication?

 Kind of.
 There is only a right-identity element.
 That mean only if you multiply this element from the right does it act as an identity.
+This element is: (4, 5, 6, 7, 0, 1, 2, 3) which is one of the five elements which is completely rotation invariant, i.e. it is in its own equivalence class.